 Bachelor’s degree from an accredited four-year institution.

 Acceptance into UT Dallas Graduate Program.*

-Experience within event coordination (sport leagues and events) and/or administration of student organizations (club sports).
+Exposure to event coordination (sport leagues and events) and/or administration of student organizations (club sports).

-Experience in hiring, training, supervising, evaluating, and advising of student employees (supervisors/officials) and/or club leaders.
+Involvement in hiring, training, supervising, evaluating, and advising of student employees (supervisors/officials) and/or club leaders.

 Demonstrated commitment to student development, diversity, recreational sports principles, theories, and values.

 Demonstrated knowledge of safety and risk management issues for student organizations and/or sport events and activities.

 Experience officiating within recreational, high school, and/or collegiate sports.

 *Offer is contingent on acceptance into UT Dallas Graduate Program and ability to pass a criminal history background check.
 There is not a specific grade point average, however, scores under 3.0 will have difficulty with acceptance.